 Family mediator Rosanna Breitman tackles one of the thorniest issues facing couples in the separation and divorce process-spousal support and whether a stay-at-home parent should be able continue to stay off work indefinitely.
 Here’s a look at the differing points of view that make support such a sore point after a relationship ends.

+When you divorce someone, you often go from two sources of income to just the one.
+You might also have to pay for rent or a hotel while the housing situation is being worked out.
+There are various ways an individual might cope with this change of income – from working extra hours to investing in the best shares to buy uk to borrowing off family.
+However, the main way for divorcees with children to get their required income is through spousal and child support.
 Spousal support.
 Child support.
 How much is owed?
 For how long?
 What about extra expenses?
 When does the support recipient have to “step up” and start making more money instead of continuing to rely on her ex?
 Not only is this one of the most common constellation of issues faced by my divorcing clients, it is usually one of the most contentious.

 Why is financial conflict so difficult to resolve?
 If the poorer spouse and the kids clearly need support, shouldn’t the richer spouse just agree to pay?
 Shouldn’t it be as simple as making a budget and figuring out how to fairly divide the overall income “pie?”